Skip to main content

 Teacher’s corner

-Last fall, we wrapped up another successful offering of AEC 203.
+Our large course in the fall semester, AEC 203 “An Introduction to the Honey Bee and Beekeeping,” is already fully enrolled at 165.
 Aimed at non-science majors, the course is designed to fulfill the General Education Requirement (GER) for most University majors.
 As such, we not only cover the interesting aspects of honey bee biology and beekeeping, we also delve into honey bees in art and literature, mythology and religion, even politics and warfare!